-The Steyr MPi 69 submachine gun resembles the UZI in some respects but is a totally different and rather simpler design.
-It is was in use by a number of armies and police forces throughout Europe and the rest of the world.
-The Steyr MPi 69 was design in 1960s and produced from 1969 to 1990.
+The Steyr MPi 69 submachine gun resembles the UZI in some respects but is a totally different and relatively simpler design.
+It was used by a number of armies and police forces throughout Europe and the rest of the world.
+The Steyr MPi 69 was designed in the 1960s and produced from 1969 to 1990.

 The receiver is formed from bent and welded sheet steel and is carried in the frame unit, steel with a molded nylon covering.
 The magazine feeds in through the pistol grip, a convenient system in the dark, and the bolt is of the ‘wrap-around’ or ‘telescoped’ type in which the actual bolt face is well back within the bolt, and much of the bolt mass is in front of the breach at the moment of firing.

 This system allows the maximum mass for the minimum bolt stroke and assists in producing a compact weapon.
 Cocking is performed by pulling on the carrying sling, which is attached, at the forward end, to the cocking knob.
 This, at first sight, is open to abuse, but a bracket, welded to the top of the receiver, ensures that the cocking action can only be performed when the sling is held at right-angles to the receiver, on the left-hand side.
 The normal pull from the top of the weapon, as when slinging it over the shoulder, cannot move the cocking-piece.